abarker/pytest-helper/doc/sphinx_docs/index.rst

    Note that some linters will complain about variables being used without being set.

-* :ref:`pytest_helper.locals_to_globals<locals_to_globals>`

-   The `locals_to_globals` function is intended to be run from a fixture (i.e., from a test setup function) in the same module as the tests.
-It mimics the effect of declaring all the local variables in the setup function global in order to access them from the test functions that use the setup.
-By default it never overwrites an existing global variable unless that variable was set by a previous run of `locals_to_globals`.
-It also clears any variables set on its previous call so they do not accidentally affect the current tests.

-   This function is usually called without arguments, near the end of a setup function or fixture.
-If `auto_import` is used then it is automatically imported into the module's global namespace.

-   Note that some linters will complain about variables being used without being set.

-* :ref:`pytest_helper.clear_locals_from_globals<clear_locals_from_globals>`

-   By default the `clear_locals_from_globals` function is always called by `locals_to_globals` in order to clear any previously-set globals.
-This function can also be explicitly called to do the clearing, such as when `locals_to_globals` is run with `auto_clear` set false.

 See :ref:`help_writing` for detailed documentation of these functions.